fish-shell/fish-shell/doc_src/cmds/abbr.rst

 ::

-    abbr [-e | --erase] NAME
+    abbr [-e | --erase] [ [-c | --command COMMAND]... ] NAME ...

-Erases the abbreviation with the given name
+Erases the abbreviation with the given name.
+For command-specific abbreviations, the ``--command`` options must be provided to disambiguate which abbreviation to rename.

 ::